TypeRocket/docs/v5/csrf.md

 ## Getting Started

 You can add CSRF protection to your site's forms by using the middleware `\App\Http\Middleware\VerifyNonce`.
 You will need to register the middleware to your `\App\Http\Kernel`.
-By default, it is apply to any request using the `http` group (controllers called by internal WordPress hooks have their own CSRF protections).
+By default, it is applied to any request using the `http` group (controllers called by internal WordPress hooks have their own CSRF protections).

 ```php
 class Kernel extends HttpKernel